-Area of special flood hazard means the land subject to a one percent or greater chance of flooding in any given year.
-This includes all floodplain and floodprone areas at or below the base flood elevation (including A, A1-30, A-99, AE, AO, AH, and AR on the FHBM or the FIRM), all floodplain and floodprone areas at or below the future-conditions flood elevation, and all other floodprone areas as referenced in section 104-85(e).
-For drainage areas less than 100 acres, the area of special flood hazard shall be delineated at the discretion of the stormwater management director.
+Area of special flood hazard means the land area subject to a one percent or greater chance of flooding in any given year.
+This includes all floodplain and flood prone areas at or below the base flood elevation (designated as zones A, A1-30, A-99, AE, AO, AH, and AR on the community's flood insurance rate map (FIRM)).
+For drainage areas less than 100 acres, the area of special flood hazard shall be delineated at the discretion of the environmental management director.